-- Teach and reinforce use of cloth face coverings or masks.
-The use of cloth face coverings or masks is one of many important mitigation strategies to help prevent the spread of COVID-19.
-Cloth face coverings or masks are meant to protect other people in case the wearer is unknowingly infected but does not have symptoms.
-Cloth face coverings or masks are not Personal Protective Equipment (PPE) (e.g., surgical masks, respirators). - Appropriate and consistent use of cloth face coverings or masks is most important when students, teachers, and staff are indoors and when social distancing is difficult to implement or maintain.
+- Teach and reinforce use of masks.
+The use of masks is one of many important mitigation strategies to help prevent the spread of COVID-19.
+Masks are meant to protect other people in case the wearer is unknowingly infected but does not have symptoms.
+Masks are not Personal Protective Equipment (PPE) (e.g., surgical masks, respirators). - Appropriate and consistent use of masks is most important when students, teachers, and staff are indoors and when social distancing is difficult to implement or maintain.
 Individuals should be frequently reminded not to touch the face covering or mask and to wash their hands or use hand sanitizer frequently.
-Information should be provided to staff, students, and students' families on proper use, removal, and washing of cloth face coverings or masks. - Cloth face coverings or masks should not be placed on: - Children younger than 2 years old - Anyone who has trouble breathing or is unconscious - Anyone who is incapacitated or otherwise unable to remove the cloth face covering without assistance - Appropriate and consistent use of cloth face coverings or masks may be challenging for some students, teachers, and staff, including: - Younger students, such as those in early elementary school (Pre-K through 3rd grade).
+Information should be provided to staff, students, and students' families on proper use, removal, and washing of masks.

-- Students, teachers, and staff with severe asthma or other breathing difficulties. - Students, teachers, and staff with special educational or healthcare needs, including intellectual and developmental disabilities, mental health conditions, and sensory concerns or tactile sensitivity. - While cloth face coverings are strongly encouraged to reduce the spread of COVID-19, CDC recognizes there are specific instances when wearing a cloth face covering may not be feasible.
+- Masks should not be placed on: - o Children younger than 2 years old - Anyone who has trouble breathing or is unconscious - Anyone who is incapacitated or otherwise unable to remove the mask without assistance - Appropriate and consistent use of masks may be challenging for some students, teachers, and staff, including: - Younger students, such as those in early elementary school (Pre-K through 3rd grade). - Students, teachers, and staff with severe asthma or other breathing difficulties. - Students, teachers, and staff with special educational or healthcare needs, including intellectual and developmental disabilities, mental health conditions, and sensory concerns or tactile sensitivity. - While masks are strongly encouraged to reduce the spread of COVID-19, CDC recognizes there are specific instances when wearing a mask may not be feasible.
 In these instances, parents, guardians, caregivers, teachers, staff, and school administrators should consider adaptations and alternatives whenever possible.
-They may need to consult with healthcare providers for advice about wearing cloth face coverings. - People who are deaf or hard of hearing-or those who care for or interact with a person who is hearing impaired-may be unable to wear cloth face coverings if they rely on lipreading to communicate.
+They may need to consult with healthcare providers for advice about wearing masks. - People who are deaf or hard of hearing-or those who care for or interact with a person who is hearing impaired-may be unable to wear masks if they rely on lipreading to communicate.
 This may be particularly relevant for faculty or staff teaching or working with students who may be deaf or hard of hearing.
-In this situation, consider using a clear face covering that covers the nose and wraps securely around the face.
-If a clear face covering isn't available, consider whether faculty and staff can use written communication (including closed captioning) and decrease background noise to improve communication while wearing a cloth face covering that blocks your lips. - Cloth face coverings are recommended as a simple barrier to help prevent respiratory droplets from traveling into the air and onto other people when the person wearing the mask coughs, sneezes, talks, or raises their voice.
-This is called source control. - In addition to those who interact with people who are deaf or hard of hearing, the following groups of teachers and staff may also consider using clear face coverings: - Teachers of young students (e.g., teaching young students to read). - Teachers of students who are English language learners - Teachers of students with disabilities - Clear face coverings should be determined not to cause any breathing difficulties or over heating for the wearer.
-Clear face coverings are not face shields.
-CDC does not recommend use of face shields for normal everyday activities or as a substitute for cloth face coverings because of a lack of evidence of their effectiveness to control the spread of the virus from the source for source control.
+In this situation, consider using a clear mask that covers the nose and wraps securely around the face.
+If a clear mask isn't available, consider whether faculty and staff can use written communication (including closed captioning) and decrease background noise to improve communication while wearing a mask that blocks your lips. - Masks are recommended as a simple barrier to help prevent respiratory droplets from traveling into the air and onto other people when the person wearing the mask coughs, sneezes, talks, or raises their voice.
+This is called source control. - In addition to those who interact with people who are deaf or hard of hearing, the following groups of teachers and staff may also consider using clear masks: - o Teachers of young students (e.g., teaching young students to read). - Teachers of students who are English language learners - Teachers of students with disabilities - Clear masks should be determined not to cause any breathing difficulties or over heating for the wearer.
+Clear masks are not face shields.
+CDC does not recommend use of face shields for normal everyday activities or as a substitute for masks because of a lack of evidence of their effectiveness to control the spread of the virus from the source for source control.

-Adequate Supplies
+Adequate supplies